Windham in Northeastern Connecticut contains the city of Willimantic, which developed around a textile industry in the late 19th century.

 The flower field has more than thirty varieties for cutting, and are sold by the pound.
 Raspberry Knoll Farm also runs a farmstand, selling all of this produce, as well as honey and homemade jams.

 12. Willimantic Footbridge

-If you’re interested in how town’s in Connecticut have developed over the last century, there’s a fascinating piece of infrastructure linking the south bank of the Willimantic River with downtown, the Willimantic Footbridge dates back to 1906. .
+If you’re interested in how towns in Connecticut have developed over the last century, there’s a fascinating piece of infrastructure.
+Linking the south bank of the Willimantic River with downtown, the Willimantic Footbridge dates back to 1906. .

-The Willimantic Footbridge is a curiosity for another reason, as it’s the only bridge in Connecticut to cross both a river and railroad tracks.
+The Willimantic Footbridge intrigues me for another reason, as it’s the only bridge in Connecticut to cross both a river and railroad tracks.

 13. Beaver Brook State Park

 If you need to get out into nature, the undeveloped Beaver Brook State Park is a good pick, straddling the Windham and Chaplin town lines.

 In more than 400 acres, the park encompasses Bibbins Pond.
 This is stocked with trout for fishing and has a mowed area with decking and a State Park kiosk on its shore.

 Boating is permitted on this 20-acre pond in the summer months, while there’s a geocache that you can track down on three different trails.

 The park came into state hands in the 1950s, using funds donated to the state by the attorney George Dudley Seymour (1859-1945).